Chances are you don’t go through life incessantly wondering if you have a mineral deficiency.

 Prednisone or other steroids can deplete your body of the critical electrolytes calcium, magnesium, and potassium, as well as the trace mineral selenium.

 Many different medications can deplete your minerals.
 One common example is diuretics, which will deplete your potassium levels.
 A potassium deficiency may be the most common lack, yet a standard blood test won’t pick it up.
-I prefer to go by its symptoms, which include muscle weakness, raised insulin levels, and high blood pressure.
+I prefer to go by its symptoms, which include muscle weakness, raised Fat Storing Hormone levels, and high blood pressure.

 #6 Birth Control Pills